Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

-The $R_s$ as a function of $\Delta S$ is shown in Fig.~\ref{fig:Rs}.
-Most light-ion-induced nucleon removal $R_s$ lie within a band with a slope of $-1.6\times10^{-2}$ MeV$^{-1}$ and a half width of 0.1~\cite{Gade2008,tostevingade14,tostevingade21}, as shown by the shaded grey region in Fig.~\ref{fig:Rs}.
-On the other hand, the analyses of low-energy one-nucleon transfer~\cite{jenny2007,flavigny13, Xu2019,Manfredi2021} and high-energy quasifree scattering data~\cite{Atar2018,Kawase2018,Gomez2018,Nguyen2019} result in slope absolute values of ($10^{-3}$ -- $10^{-5}$) MeV$^{-1}$.
-By considering the two data sets of the present work, we obtain a slope of $-3.0(5)(5)\times10^{-3}$ MeV$^{-1}$ when the DWIA together with the inelastic and transfer calculations are considered, and of $-4.6(4)(7) \times10^{-3}$ MeV$^{-1}$ when the QTC and the inelastic scattering are considered.
+$R_s$ as a function of $\Delta S$ is shown in Fig.~\ref{fig:Rs}.
+Most light-ion-induced nucleon removal $R_s$ lie within a band with a slope of $-1.6\times10^{-2}$ MeV$^{-1}$ and a half width of 0.1~\cite{Gade2008,tostevingade14,tostevingade21}, as shown by the shaded gray region.
+Contrastingly, analyses of low-energy one-nucleon transfer~\cite{jenny2007,flavigny13, Xu2019,Manfredi2021} and high-energy quasifree scattering data~\cite{Atar2018,Kawase2018,Gomez2018,Nguyen2019} give slope absolute values of ($10^{-3}$ -- $10^{-5}$) MeV$^{-1}$.
+By considering the two datasets of the present work, we obtain a slope of $-3.0(5)(5)\times10^{-3}$ MeV$^{-1}$ when the DWIA together with the inelastic and transfer calculations are considered, and of $-4.6(4)(7) \times10^{-3}$ MeV$^{-1}$ when the QTC and the inelastic scattering are considered.
 Both slopes are negative and their absolute values are almost zero, indicating $R_{s}$ have a weak $\Delta S$ dependence.
-For comparison, we also extract the $R_s$ if the inelastic scattering and nucleon transfer are neglected in the cross section calculations.
-As shown in Fig.~\ref{fig:Rs}, the resulting $R_s$ slopes are 3--5 times larger in the absolute values and look compatible with the strong $\Delta S$ dependence indicated by the light-ion-induced nucleon removal.
+For comparison, we also extract the $R_s$ if the inelastic scattering and nucleon transfer are neglected in cross-section calculations.
+The resulting $R_s$ slopes in the absolute values are 3--5 times larger and look compatible with the strong $\Delta S$ dependence indicated by the light-ion-induced nucleon removal.